 Just like sauekraut, pickles undergo a similar fermentation process to become a probiotic food.
 The lactic acid gives pickles their sour taste and also helps to preserve them.

 There are two types of pickles: half-sour and full-sour.
-Half-sours have been fermentation for a few days and are not fully fermented, while full-sours continue the process for several weeks and are fully fermented.
+Half-sours have been in fermentation for a few days and are not fully fermented, while full-sours continue the process for several weeks and are fully fermented.

 Choosing pickles requires the same diligence as choosing sauerkraut.
 You want to make sure that they have no vinegar or citric acid added.
 Look for words such as “lacto-fermented” or check the ingredients label to make sure it doesn’t have vinegar, citric acid, or any added colorings.